Page updated June 2021

 Visual acuity measures tell us the thinnest line that can be seen at the distance tested.

 Not everyone will be able to do a conventional eye test, like people who don't understand letters or can't say what they can see.
-For them, there are other ways to do the tests.
+For those people, there are other ways to do the tests.

 The correct understanding will tell us into how big, far apart, and near things have to be, to be to be seen and understood, and the effect their visual acuity has on how the individual sees the world.